 The Group is committed to developing a steady and progressive culture that is built on our existing Purpose, Vision and Values.
 We thrive to nurture innovation, and to exert the best substance from within the Group to customers and stakeholders that enables us to deliver long-term sustainable growth and evolvement.
-Over the past year, we have demonstrated our achievement on sustaining our cultural framework, in particular operational efficiency, labour performance and service excellence through various initiatives set out in the Business Review and the Corporate Governance Report sections in this Annual Report.
+Over the past year, we have demonstrated our achievement on sustaining our cultural framework, in particular operational efficiency, labour performance and service excellence through various initiatives set out in the Business Review and the Environmental, Social and Governance Report sections in this Annual Report.

 Our goal is to become the most trusted and efficient cold-chain infrastructure service provider in Hong Kong, by exercising our vision to offer quality cold-chain infrastructure to our customers such as food producers, distributors and trading companies, and to provide reliable food supply to our end-consumers in Hong Kong and worldwide.
-Our Group's value (reliable, safety, service excellence, and collaboration) provides us with guidance on reaching this goal.
+Our Group's value (reliability, safety, service excellence, and collaboration) provides us with guidance on reaching this goal.
+We are also seeking for suitable strategy partners to fuel the development of the Group.